Wealth Architect · · 19 min read

 • US: No tax (not a US person, and share sales by foreign persons in foreign companies aren't US-source)

-• Delaware: Not separately relevant—state taxes don't reach non-US persons on corporate share sales
+• Delaware: Not separately relevant.
+State taxes don't reach non-US persons on corporate share sales

 This is why cross-border tax planning is complex.
-It's not about finding the lowest rate; it's about understanding how multiple overlapping systems interact.
+It's not about finding the lowest rate.
+It's about understanding how multiple overlapping systems interact.

 Exit Tax Considerations